Mercy University

 Peer institutions matched by type, size, and selectivity.

 Mercy University (ROI 53) sits in the Below Average Value tier.
 Named peers include Adelphi University, a comparable private nonprofit serving suburban New York, and California Baptist University.
-Mercy's 54.3% repayment rate (sub-score 11) is the lowest among institutions in this batch — a significant warning signal that the borrowers who do not complete are struggling to service their debt.
+Mercy's 54.3% repayment rate (sub-score 11) is the lowest among institutions in our dataset - a significant warning signal that the borrowers who do not complete are struggling to service their debt.
 Among broad-access private nonprofits in New York, Mercy's health profession programs are a genuine strength.
 The overall score is pulled down by the large volume of social science, humanities, and criminal justice enrollments where outcomes are consistently in the D to F range.

 | School | ROI | Net Price | 10yr Earnings |